What’s the best way to get help for a boat emergency or medical concern? It’s probably not a call on your cell phone.

 Assuming there are other boats around, the first thing is to put out a call on the VHF stating exactly what you need.
 Five blasts of a horn will also get attention.

 The VHF is a one-to-many call for help, with people who are on the water.
 Generally, calling on 16 or a local hailing channel summons help instantly.
-(If you’re offshore, an emergency call on 16 will usually be picked up by the Coast Guard, who are specially trained to get assistance to you as fast as possible.)
+If you’re offshore, an emergency call on 16 will usually be picked up by the Coast Guard.
+They are specially trained to get assistance to you as fast as possible.

-Calling 911 gets local responders to the waters’ edge, but generally doesn’t get them to your boat.
+Calling 911 gets local responders to the waters’ edge.
+But it doesn’t generally get them to your boat.
 Make a VHF call first, then someone else can make the 911 call while you do what you can on the scene.
+And in a busy mooring field or anchorage, you’re likely to have someone tuned into their radio able to help.

 Quickly find anchorages, services, bridges, and more with our topic-focused, easy-to-use waterproof guides.
 Covering the ICW, Bahamas, Florida, and Chesapeake.